CERT-Polska/mquery/README.md

 Unfortunately, you won't find any actual malware there.
-For demo purposes we have indexed the sources of this project - for example, you can find all exceptions in our source code by using this yara rule:
+For demo purposes we have indexed the sources of this project - for example, you can find all exceptions in our source code by using this Yara rule:

 ```
 rule find_exceptions: trojan